 So, I like to start in South America and head to Europe from there.
 At the very least, I wanted to start somewhere warm.
-Mexico was out because that was west of Atlanta, so I started looking in the Carribean.
+Mexico was out because that was west of Atlanta, so I looked elsewhere in the Caribbean.
 And Nassau turned out to be the only place I could get into and out of on the dates that I wanted.
 So, Nassau Bahamas, it is!

 Flying into Nassau yesterday over crystal blue waters, I started to think maybe this wasn’t such a bad idea after all.
 Are the Bahamas adventurous?
 No. A step outside my comfort zone?
 Certainly not.
 But, after all, my next stop is Morocco where I’m planning to run a marathon so maybe easing into this trip by starting off with a little R&R is not such a bad way to go.